Understanding the Psychological Well-Being of Individuals and Couples Facing Ovarian Cancer

 Purpose of the Study:

-By conducting this research, we plan to increase our understanding of fear or recurrence and dyadic coping in women with ovarian cancer in order to inform future intervention.
+To increase our understanding of fear of recurrence and dyadic coping in women with ovarian cancer in order to inform future intervention.